How to Select a Diamond

 When purchasing a loose diamond for a mounting, you should:

 - Carefully place the diamond on the top of your hand and compare it with a similar diamond mounted in jewelry.

-- Hold it up to the light and look at the way the light dances around – it should throw out a rainbow of colors and display the diamond’s natural brilliance.
+- Hold it up to the light and look at how the light dances around – it should throw out a rainbow and display the diamond’s natural brilliance.